buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcDateTimeResource/Types/IfcTimeSeriesDataTypeEnum.md

 # IfcTimeSeriesDataTypeEnum

-_IfcTimeSeriesDataTypeEnum_ describes a type of time series data and is used to determine a value during the time series which is not explicitly specified.
+_IfcTimeSeriesDataTypeEnum_ describes a type of time series data and is used to determine a value during the time series which is not explicitly specified.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x2.